Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Introduction

-In \citet{longstaff2001}'s original work, a set of basis functions is used to approximate the continuation values via ordinary least-squares regression in search of the stopping strategy.
-As the dimension of the problem increases, the number of basis functions increases greatly and the method becomes numerically unstable.
-In our work, we modify the LSMC algorithm by performing the regressions using neural networks (NNs). \citet{kohler2010pricing} and \citet{lapeyre2021} studied similar modifications, but they only explored the modelling of stopping strategies.
-Other works involving deep learning in option pricing include \citet{han2018solving, raissi2018forward, chen2021deep, germain2021neural} where they solve the corresponding partial differential equations (PDEs) or backward stochastic differential equations (BSDEs) instead.
+Among the dynamic programming-based methods, the Least Squares Monte Carlo (LSMC) method \citep{longstaff2001, vanroy2001} has gained much popularity.
+In search of the optimal stopping strategy, continuation values are approximated by a pre-defined, static basis via linear regression.
+However, as the dimension of the problem increases, the number of basis functions significantly increases and the method can become numerically unstable.
+Various studies, including \citet{kohler2010pricing}, \citet{lapeyre2021} and \citet{herrera2021optimal}, have proposed to replace the linear regression in the LSMC method by neural networks (NNs).
+Additionally, \citet{goudenege2020machine} and \citet{goudenege2021variance} have employed Gaussian process regression to estimate the continuation value. \citet{reppen2022neural} applied NNs to parameterise the stopping boundary.
+Moreover, \citet{bayer2021randomized} have devised a forward and a backward algorithm to approximate the stopping strategy by randomising them with independent noises, while \citet{gonon2024deep} has utilised neural networks to directly approximate the value function and showed that the method is free of the curse of dimensionality.
+Other works \citep{han2018solving, raissi2024forward, chen2021deep, germain2021neural, na2023efficient, gao2023convergence} have explored the application of deep learning in option pricing by addressing the corresponding partial differential equations (PDEs) or backward stochastic differential equations (BSDEs).

+Besides option pricing, hedging strategies are crucial in risk management.
+Most existing methods for generating hedging strategies either involve taking the first derivative of approximated option value functions \citep{bally2005quantization, bouchard2012monte, jain2015stochastic, na2023efficient} or approximating the function representing the difference between option values at different times once the option has been priced \citep{becker2019deep, beck2020overview}.
+However, the efficiency of these strategies relies on the accurate differentiation of the estimated continuation value function.
+Since functions with similar values can have very different derivatives, even satisfying approximations of the value process can lead to ineffective hedging strategies.